Euro edges down on Cyprus worries, Italy political deadlock

 Trade was, however, subdued with many markets closed for Easter holidays, and there was limited reaction to North Korea putting its missile units on standby to attack U.S. military bases in South Korea and the Pacific.

-The common currency lost 0.1 percent to $1.2805 (8432 pence), giving up modest gains earlier in the session.
+The common currency lost 0.1 percent to $1.2805, giving up modest gains earlier in the session.
 It is down 2.9 percent since January and on course to mark its first quarterly decline since the April-June period in 2012.

 The common currency has major support around $1.2680, a 61.8 percent retracement of its July-February rally, though a break there is likely to open the way for a test of last year's low near $1.20.